A settlement tends to end most personal injury cases quite promptly.

 These liens should all be resolved as soon as the settlement funds clear.
 Ignoring liens from government agencies, insurance carriers, or medical providers can trigger severe penalties.

-Step 4: Your Lawyer Also Deducts Legal Fees and Costs Before Cutting a Check
+Step 4: Your Lawyer Also Deduct Legal Fees and Costs Before Cutting a Check

 Your attorney pays all liens and then deducts legal costs and fees for your settlement.
 These legal fees amount to a predetermined percentage of your settlement.
 This will be outlined in the original attorney-client contract.